EU rejects criticism for slow vaccine rollout across bloc

 The European Commission has defended its coronavirus vaccination strategy amid growing criticism from member nations about the slow rollout of COVID-19 shots across the region with 450 million inhabitants

-As part of its strategy, the EU has sealed six vaccines contracts with Moderna, AstraZeneca, Sanofi-GSK, Janssen Pharmaceutica NV, Pfizer-BioNTech and CureVac.
+As part of its strategy, the EU has sealed six vaccines contracts, with Moderna, AstraZeneca, Sanofi-GSK, Janssen Pharmaceutica NV, Pfizer-BioNTech and CureVac.
 But only the Pfizer-BioNTech vaccine has been approved for use so far in the 27-nation bloc.

-The EU’s health regulator is expected to decide on Wednesday whether to recommend authorizing the Moderna vaccine.
+The European Medicines Agency said its human medicines committee, CHMP, was meeting Monday “to discuss the Moderna vaccine.”
+The Amsterdam-based agency had been scheduled to discuss authorizing the U.S. company’s vaccine for use in the EU on Wednesday.

+“The CHMP meeting scheduled for Wednesday, 6 January, is also still planned in case the committee does not reach a decision today,” the agency said in an email to The Associated Press.
+Monday’s meeting was behind closed doors.

 Mamer also clarified the role of the commission in securing contracts with potential drug makers.
-He said the commission did not directly buy doses of vaccines but “acted as an investor" to provide funding to pharmaceutical companies developing vaccines.
+He said the executive's arm “acted as an investor" to provide funding to pharmaceutical companies developing vaccines.
 The goal was to speed up production capacities and research, with all EU nations free to decide how many doses they would buy from the vaccine producers of their choice.

 “Ultimately, these vaccines have to be produced, delivered, and some of the logistic chains involved are very sophisticated," Mamer said, insisting that vaccination programs have just started, and that the big deliveries of doses are foreseen around April.